dreamcatcher-tech/network/ideas/Blogs/Blog Ideas.md

 Show what a childs lifecycle looks like in one of these cities, and score their cost to the city and their benefit in this system.
 Compare with a taxed child.
 Show how their total expressive output potential is higher at every stage.
 Show how immigration can work.

 Ambient cities.

+## git for the world
+Is git a suitable structure to run the whole world on ? possibly.
+Explain how we can all be independent and yet each of us has a single hash view of the world by way of who we are connected to.
+All the worlds data as a single hash.

+But using pijul, we could have different views of the world, but all still have a single hash view, that might work better than git maybe ?